 How do I get an SR-22 in Arkansas?

-To obtain SR-22 insurance in Arkansas, you must first get a car insurance policy.
-Then, the insurance company will submit an SR-22 form to the Department of Motor Vehicles (DMV) on your behalf.
+Getting insurance in Arkansas involves purchasing a car insurance policy and having the insurance company file an SR-22 form with the Department of Motor Vehicles (DMV)on your behalf.

-- Meet state minimum car insurance requirements: You’ll need to purchase minimum liability coverage with limits of 25/50/25.
+- Meet state minimum liability requirements: Arkansas mandates a minimum of 25/50/25.

 Filing the SR-22:

-- Inform your insurance company about your SR-22 requirement.
-They will take care of the paperwork and file the form with the DMV for you.
+- Notify your insurer about your need for an SR-22.
+They will manage the paperwork and submit the form to the DMV on your behalf.

 - Pay the fees.
-There will be a filing fee for the SR-22 from your insurer and the increased premiums due to your high-risk status.
+Be prepared to pay a filing fee for the SR-22 and a higher premium.

 Discover your options for getting SR-22 insurance without a valid license